+The two main types of lymphocytes are B-cells and T-cells.
+Both B-cells and T-cells help to fight infections.
 Lymphoma is a disease where either T-cells or B-cells grow in an uncontrolled way.

 Some B-cells develop into cells called plasma cells.
 Plasma cells make antibodies to help fight infections.
 Antibodies are made from a special type of protein called immunoglobulin.

 WM affects B-cells when they are developing into plasma cells.
-These developing cells are called lymphoplasmacytic cells, which is where the name lymphoplasmacytic lymphoma comes from.
+These developing cells are called lymphoplasmacytic (LPL) cells, which is where the name lymphoplasmacytic lymphoma comes from.